CreatorPithadiya/CreatorPithadiya/README.md

-# Hi there, I'm Buddy 👋
+# Hi there, I'm Parthiv 👋
 *A Full Stack Developer crafting digital experiences that feel like magic.*

 ---